brycie-boy/The_Cosmos/Stream-entry.md

 ## Stream-entry #🧠

-The stream-enterer, one of [[The four stages toward enlightenment]], abandons the first three fetters: [[Identity view]], doubt, and the wrong grasp of rules and observances, the belief that mere external observances, paticularly religious rituals and ascetic practices, can lead to liberation.
+Stream-entry is the first of [[The four stages toward enlightenment]].
+The stream-entered abandons the first three fetters: [[Identity view]], doubt, and the  belief that mere external observances, paticularly religious rituals and ascetic practices, can lead to liberation.
 The stream enterer is assured of attianing [[Nibbana]] in atmost seven more existances, which may take place in [[The sense-sphere realm]]s.

 ___